 - No external censorship

-for the written exam.
-The exam may be choosed for external censorship by random check.
+at the written exams.
+The written ITX-exam may be chosen for external assessment by random sample.

 Criteria for exam assessment